We Bury the Dead

-We Bury the Dead is a 2025 zombie survival thriller film written and directed by Zak Hilditch.
-It stars Daisy Ridley, Mark Coles Smith and Brenton Thwaites.
-The plot centers on a woman desperate to find her missing husband and follows her terrifying yet moving journey as she takes on grief, loss, and the undead.
+We Bury the Dead is a 2025 zombie horror drama film written and directed by Zak Hilditch.
+It stars Daisy Ridley, Mark Coles Smith, and Brenton Thwaites.
+The plot centers on a woman desperate to find her missing husband and follows her journey as she takes on grief and the undead in Tasmania.

-We Bury the Dead had its world premier in March at the 2025 South by Southwest Film & TV Festival.
-It is currently scheduled for a theatrical release in the United States on January 2, 2026, and in Australia and New Zealand on February 5, 2026.
+We Bury the Dead had its world premiere in November at the 2024 Adelaide Film Festival.
+It had a theatrical release in North America on January 2, 2026, and was released in Australia and New Zealand on February 5, 2026.